 - South of Presque Isle you’ll discover the Van Vliet Hemlocks, one of the largest old-growth hemlock hardwood forests in the region, now a rarity in Wisconsin.
 Wander among swamps and bogs under the shady canopy of trees that have stood watch for generations.
-Keep your eyes peeled for loons, osprey, eagles—you might even see a moose!
+Keep your eyes peeled for loons, osprey, and eagles—you might even see a moose!

-- On the border of Wisconsin and Michigan is Land O’ Lakes, home to Black Oak Lake, touted as the clearest lake in Wisconsin.
+- On the border of Wisconsin and Michigan’s Upper Peninsula is Land O’ Lakes, home to Black Oak Lake, touted as the clearest lake in Wisconsin.
 At 85 feet, it’s also one of the deepest in the state.
-Slip your canoe or kayak in, glide out and then look down.
+Slip your canoe or kayak in, glide out, and then look down.
 You can often see up to 30 feet below the water’s surface.
-Bring your fishing pole—Black Oak is stocked full of bass, walleye and lake trout.
+Bring your fishing pole—Black Oak Lake is stocked full of bass, walleye, and lake trout.
 You just might even be able to see what you’re catching before you land it!